ekline/draft-6man-pmo/README.md

-   Option, a value specified in a separate document that covers operating IP over a particular link type (e.g., [RFC2464]), or derived by other means (e.g.  administrative or a hint from a sub-IP layer mechanism).
-The Link MTU MUST be used for all link-local destinations.
+   Option, a value specified in a separate document that covers operating IP over a particular link type (e.g., [RFC2464]), or derived by other means (e.g.  administrative or a hint from a sub-IP

-5.  notes

-   IPv6 Router Advertisement Path MTU Option TLV Type = TBD Length = units of 8 octets, including TL bytes, with zero padding at the end as required { 4 byte MTU, 1 byte # of prefixes, [ { 1 byte of prefixlen, 0-16 bytes of prefix address, trailing zeros dropped }, ...  ] } { 4 byte MTU, 1 byte # of prefixes, [ { 1 byte of prefixlen,